jsalfity/task_decomposition/README.md

 # Task Decomposition
-This repository is the code base for the IROS 2024 submission, "Temporal and Semantic Evaluation Metrics for Foundation Models in Post-Hoc Analysis of Robotic Sub-tasks" by Jonathan Salfity, Selma Wanna, Minkyu Choi, and Mitch Pryor.
+This repository is the code base for the IROS 2024 submission: [Temporal and Semantic Evaluation Metrics for Foundation Models in Post-Hoc Analysis of Robotic Sub-tasks](https://arxiv.org/abs/2403.17238) by Jonathan Salfity, Selma Wanna, Minkyu Choi, and Mitch Pryor.
 The corresponding author is Jonathan Salfity (j [dot] salfity [at] utexas [dot] edu).

 The code base is divided into the following sections:
 - Data Generation through Robosuite simulations and Finite State machine (FSM) implementation is in  (`scripts/`).
 The data is stored in `data/` as `.txt` and/or `.mp4` files upon generation, depending on the config file.
 For data used in the original paper submission, contact j [dot] salfity [at] utexas [dot] edu for access.